Intelligent-Silicon/Solar-Panel-Invertors/powereventdetail.md

 So something else must be causing these overvoltage events.

-Why does this knowledge presented on Youtube spring to mind???
+Why does this knowledge below presented on Youtube (click the link) spring to mind???

 [![Trolling](https://img.youtube.com/vi/7pSqk-XV2QM/0.jpg)](https://youtu.be/7pSqk-XV2QM)